rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

 ## Deploy

+The process is very simple.
+Just follow the steps below.

+### Pre-requisites

-The following steps assume the following pre-requisite products and components are deployed and functional, in the following order:
+The steps assume the following pre-requisite products and components are deployed and functional with required permissions on the cluster:

 1. Red Hat OpenShift Container Platform
 2. Red Hat OpenShift Service Mesh
 3. Red Hat OpenShift Serverless
 4. Red Hat OpenShift AI

-The process is very simple.
-Just follow the steps below.

-### Pre-requisites
-1. OpenShift cluster is deployed and healthy
-2. User has `admin` permissions in the cluster
+5. User has `admin` permissions in the cluster
-3. Make sure you have the cluster API URL and your authentication token handy.
-You can get this in the OpenShift web console, by clicking on the `?` in the upper-right of the screen.
-Then click on `Command Line Tools`, then `Copy login command`, then on the `Display Token` link.
-After entering your login credentials again, copy the line beginneing with `oc login` for use later.

 ### Deployment Steps